ZheshengZhang/ZheshengZhang-PHBS_TQFML-Project/README.md

 5. Trade Values
 6. Turnover

-## Brief plan
-By using LSTM method, we plan to get stock return prediction and try to find good features in predicting stocks trend in several days.
-And I make a simple trading strategy by considering whether the predicted return will be postitive the next day.
-It will give us a buying or selling signal.
-I compared the strategy net value by the real stock net value.
+tips:    Here the all A shares data is too big, so I didn't upload them.

+## My trading strategy
+since we have predicted the return, we make simple trading strategy:
+If the predicted return tomorrow is positive, you are buying or still owing the stock by the end of closing
+If the predicted return tomorrow is negative, you are selling or keeping no shares by the end of closing

+tips:1.we consider the trading cost as 0.3%
+     2.The buying or selling price is close to the ClosePrice that day

 ## Reference
 1.Krollner, Bjoern, Bruce Vanstone, and Gavin Finnie.
 "Financial time series forecasting with machine learning techniques: A survey."
 (2010).